callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/05-meritocracy.markdown

 case).
 This is just straight up inequality and discourages newcomers as they're treated much worse than the "devotees" of the pack.
 It's almost like...
 A class system!
-This goes against the principles of Technomarxism, as not everyone is treated equally.
+This goes against the principles of Marxocracy, as not everyone is treated equally.
 FOSS-meritocracy leads to an eerily similar class-system as to our real-world, where the bourgeoise (devotees) are seen as "better" than the